 Scaling and crusting in dogs: Part 1 – diagnostic approach*

-Scaling and crusting are common presentations in canine clinical practice.
+Scaling & crusting disorders are common presentations in canine clinical practice.
 They can occur secondary to pruritus, infection, hormonal/nutritional/metabolic imbalances, and neoplasia, or be manifestations of a primary keratinisation defect.
 Primary keratinisation defects include idiopathic seborrhoea, ichthyosis, vitamin A-responsive dermatosis, zinc-responsive dermatosis, follicular dysplasia, acne, schnauzer comedo syndrome, and sebaceous adenitis.
-A primary keratinisation defect can be diagnosed only when secondary scaling and crusting disorders have been eliminated.
+A primary keratinisation defect can be diagnosed only when secondary scaling & crusting disorders have been eliminated.
 A thorough, methodical diagnostic approach is required.